-The Information Technology Services Division (ITS) has the responsibility to maintain a mission critical database (FACTS - Family Automated Client Tracking System) for the CYFD.
-In the event of a disaster, if needed, the first priority will be to restore the FACTS database and resume operation in a short timeframe.
-The Disaster Recovery Plan enables ITS to resume the 24/7 FACTS availability with efficiency and organization.
+The Information Technology Services Division (ITSD) has the responsibility to maintain a mission critical database Enterprise Provider Information and Constituent Services (EPICS) for the ECECD.
+In the event of a disaster, if needed, the priority will be to restore the EPICS database and resume operation in a short timeframe.
+Disaster recovery planning enables ITSD to resume the 24/7 EPICS availability with efficiency and organization.
+All data is backed up nightly and archives are regularly shipped offsite to ensure all provider, family and child data is collected and accessible during and after a disaster.
+Staff will maintain a backup of client records in applications such as SharePoint, OneDrive or other application as approved by the department.
+Hard copies will be physically stored at local child care offices.